uwc-eresearch/user_documentation/docs/data/moving_data.md

 $ ssh <username>@transfer.ilifu.ac.za
 ```

-If this is successful, you can now `scp` data from the ilifu cluster to the Meerkat cluster using `scp`.
+If this is successful we know that `ssh` and `scp` will work from the Meerkat cluster to the ilifu cluster.
+Exit your `ssh` session on the transfer node.
+You can now `scp` data from the ilifu cluster to the Meerkat cluster using `scp`.
 From the Meerkat cluster, you can transfer data from the ilifu cluster to the Meerkat cluster using:

 ```bash
 $ scp <username>@transfer.ilifu.ac.za:/path/to/source /path/to/destination